Frequently Asked Questions

 Additional statements of support for this innovative model from the Sisters of Mercy and Archbishop Zinkula can be found here.

-The intention of a combination would be to strategically align and bring together the two universities to provide an innovative new model for Catholic higher education.
+The intention of the combination is to strategically align and bring together the two universities to provide an innovative new model for Catholic higher education.

 We will update this FAQ as we move forward in the process.
 Consider bookmarking this page and checking back regularly for updates.
 We also will reach out proactively to our communities with updates.